Royal Swinkels

-Royal Swinkels Family Brewers (formerly Bavaria Brewery) is a family business from North Brabant in the Netherlands, that is active in the beer, soft drink and malt sector.
+Royal Swinkels (formerly Swinkels Family Brewers and Bavaria Brewery) is a family business from North Brabant in the Netherlands, that is active in the beer, soft drink and malt sector.
 The company is fully owned by the Swinkels family for seven generations.
-The head office is located in Lieshout and there are subsidiaries in twelve countries.
+The head office is located in Lieshout.

 Swinkels Family Brewers is the second largest brewery company in the Netherlands after Heineken and one of the largest producers of malt in Europe.
-The business has a turnover of more than 835 million euros per year of which two thirds come from more than 130 countries outside the Netherlands.
-Within Europe, especially France, Belgium and Italy contribute to sales.
-More than a quarter of the turnover is achieved outside Europe, of which a large part in Ethiopia.
+The business has a turnover of more than 1,113 million euros per year.
+The company is commercially active in more than 130 countries.
+Two-thirds of the turnover is achieved in Europe.
+The focus is in Western Europe with more than half of the turnover.
+Outside of the European market, the largest contribution comes from the Middle East/Africa region, where a total of twenty percent of turnover is achieved.

 Products

-Swinkels Family Brewers produces and markets beer, malt and soft drinks.
+Royal Swinkels produces and markets beer, malt and soft drinks.

 Beer

-The business operates seven brewery locations: three in the Netherlands, three in Belgium and one in Ethiopia.
-These breweries produced over 7 million hectolitres of beer in 2021.
-Furthermore, beer is brewed under license in nine countries.
-The group sells beer under several brand names, including Bavaria, Swinckels', La Trappe, Habesha and Rodenbach.
+The business operates nine brewery locations: three in the Netherlands, three in Belgium, one in Ethiopia, one in Cuba and one in Georgia.
+These breweries produced nearly 7 million hectolitres of beer in 2024.
+The group sells beer under several brand names, including Bavaria, Swinckels', La Trappe and Rodenbach.

-About 9 percent of the total beer production consists of alcohol-free and low-alcoholic beer (less than 3.5%).
+Almost 11 percent of the total beer production consists of alcohol-free and low-alcoholic beer (less than 3.5%).